Plan Your Event

 Sponsor a public lecture about the ocean by an environmental leader, educator, or scientist.
-Focus the lecture topic around this year’s World Oceans Day theme, encouraging solutions to plastic pollution and preventing marine litter, or a specific local issue of interest.
-Be sure to host a forum or questions and answers session afterwards to encourage lasting community involvement.
+Focus the lecture topic around this year’s World Oceans Day conservation action focus on protecting 30% of our blue planet by 2030, and/or a specific local issue of interest.
+Include a questions and answers session afterwards to encourage lasting community involvement.
+And no matter what the topic, everyone can help if you include the opportunity to sign the global “30×30” petition.

 Host a book reading (and afterwards a signing) with local authors who have written about the ocean.
 Local bookstores should be able to give you leads on who to contact in your area.

-Alternatively, gather volunteers to read portions an ocean book of your choosing such as:
+Alternatively, gather volunteers to read portions of an ocean book of your choosing such as: